 With an Italian appellate court having just overturned Amanda Knox’s murder conviction, the prosecutor on the case, Giuliano Mignini, has stated that he will appeal to have the conviction and sentence reinstated.
 Meanwhile, Ms. Knox is back in the United States and out of the reach of the Italian government.
 Given that the prosecutor has not yet filed his appeal, its basis and likely result remain unclear.
 Assume for the sake of argument, however, that the Italian high court sides with the prosecutor and reinstates the conviction and sentence, and that Italy subsequently requests Ms. Knox’s extradition.
 Would the United States comply?

-This analysis suggests that if the United States were to decline an Italian request for extradition after reinstatement of the conviction and sentence, we would be doing so in contravention of international law.
+This analysis suggests that if Italy were to request extradition after reinstatement of the conviction and sentence, international law would pose no obstacle to fulfillment of the request.

 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.